hiidemo/bitcoinvault-builder/README.md

 The dockerfiles in this directory can be used to run `depends` builds for various `HOST`s.
 The images will contain all the dependencies required for cross compiling.

-For example, to build the Debian image and use it for a build targeting the `RISCV-64` host:
+For example, to build the Debian image and use it for a build targeting the `Linux amd64` host:

 ```bash
 # Build container